 Another simple way of gathering links is to set up your business or organization with listing management.
 Listing management is an online tool / service used to house your organizational information, and distribute it across online directories and digital business listing sites.
 Utilizing listing management is not just a valuable strategy in your link-building campaigns, but also your SEO campaigns overall!
 Having all of your business information – not just the link to your website – consistent across these directories will not only provide you with more backlinks, but will solidify your digital presence in a consistent, integrated way, which will in turn boost your SEO as a whole!

 Interested in learning more?
 PGM will do all of the setup and management for you!
 We offer the most comprehensive list management service in our Digital Visibility offering.
+If we’re not the right fit, be sure to check out these inbound marketing agencies.

 At the end of the day, we are all trying to find out how to navigate the digital landscape for our business’ growth, and working together to mutually benefit from link building can do wonders for your search engine optimization!